-With RSA Conference 2023 just around the corner (come see F5 at booth N-5435), it seems like a good time to highlight the need for more women in cybersecurity.
-In this “A Journey to Gender Parity” series, I’m focusing the spotlight on women who work in cybersecurity at F5—how they got to where they are, their experiences in a male-dominated field, and their advice for other women.
+With RSA Conference 2023 just around the corner (come see F5 at booth N-5435), it seems like a good time to highlight the need to expand gender diversity in cybersecurity.
+In this “A Journey to Gender Equity” series, I’m focusing the spotlight on women and individuals from underrepresented gender identifies who work in cybersecurity at F5—how they got to where they are, their experiences in a male-dominated field, and their advice for others.

-For my second interview, I sat down with Erin Verna, principal product marketing manager at F5, who focuses on access control and authorization.
+For my second interview, I met with Erin Verna, principal product marketing manager at F5, who focuses on access control and authorization.

 Erin’s been in the app security space for nearly eight years and in tech for more than 15.
 Away from work, she’s outdoors with her pup, Stella, running the mountain trails.
 Her passion for music has kept her playing with community symphonies over the years, and Erin’s love of exploring new countries keeps her traveling with some outdoor adventure, amazing street art, or delicious cuisine at the heart of each trip.